RohitS511/Rock-Paper-Scissor-Game/README.md

-# Rock Paper Scissors Game
+# Rock Paper Scissors: The AI Opponent

 ## Description

 This is a simple Rock Paper Scissors game built using HTML, CSS, and JavaScript.
 The user can play against the computer, and the score is tracked for both the user and the computer.
+The game features a responsive design and an AI strategy where the computer adapts its moves based on the user's consecutive choices.

 ## Features

-- User can choose Rock, Paper, or Scissors.
+- User Choice: User can choose Rock, Paper, or Scissors.
-- # Strategy -  The computer randomly selects Rock, Paper, or Scissors.
+- Computer Strategy: The computer selects moves based on the user's consecutive choices.
+If the user repeats a move twice, the computer chooses the winning move against that choice; otherwise, it selects a random move.
-- The game declares a winner for each round and updates the score.
+- Score Tracking: The game declares a winner for each round and updates the score.
-- The game can be reset at any time.
+- Reset Option: The game can be reset at any time to start fresh.

 ## Technologies Used